-We have for the first time this year introduced guidelines on suitable rates of pay for personal helpers.
-These rates of pay were decide after researching the various rates currently being charged by Institutions, private companies and students employing their own helpers.
+In session 2010/11 we introduced guidelines on suitable rates of pay for personal helpers.
+These rates of pay were decided after researching the various rates currently being charged by Institutions, private companies and students employing their own helpers.
 The rates of pay will be looked at each year to ensure that they are appropriate.